Testing for coronavirus to vastly increase, officials say

 "This is not a Democratic hoax, this is incompetence,” said Biden who is running for the Democratic presidential nomination.

-Democratic presidential hopeful Mike Bloomberg, in an unprecedented move, purchased three minutes of primetime airtime on NBC and CBS to deliver a pr-recorded address on the coronavirus.
-The advertisement is set in a locale that resembles the Oval Office, where presidents have long delivered their national addresses.
+Democratic presidential hopeful Mike Bloomberg, in an unprecedented move, purchased three minutes of primetime airtime on NBC and CBS to deliver a prerecorded address on the coronavirus.
+The advertisement's background resembles the Oval Office, where presidents have long delivered their national addresses.

 In the ad, Bloomberg touts his experience as mayor leading New York City’s recovery in the wake of the Sept.
 11 attacks.